Pertussis Information for Health Professionals

 Pertussis Treatment and Prophylaxis

-- Cases should be treated as early in the course of illness as possible.
-Because pertussis is toxin-mediated, symptoms do not necessarily resolve with treatment.
-If treatment is started early in the course of illness (during the catarrhal stage), symptoms may be lessened.
-Cases will become noninfectious after completing 5 days of antibiotic treatment.
-Treatment initiated more than 3 weeks after onset of illness is of no value because viable organisms are no longer present.
+- Cases should be treated as early as possible in the course of illness.
+Pertussis is toxin-mediated, so symptoms do not necessarily resolve with treatment.
+If treatment is started early (during the catarrhal stage), they may be lessened.
+Cases will become noninfectious after completing five days of antibiotic treatment.

-- Persons at high risk for severe pertussis: Infants < 12 months, pregnant women (especially those in the third trimester), and those with a pre-existing condition that may be exacerbated by a pertussis infection.
+- Persons at high-risk for severe pertussis: Infants <12 months, pregnant women (especially those in the third trimester), and those with a pre-existing condition that may be exacerbated by a pertussis infection.

 Antibiotic treatment and prophylaxis